-Note that using a VPN won’t solve packet loss issues every time.
-This method’s efficiency depends on the location of the leak inside your connection.
+Note that this method’s efficiency depends on the location of the leak inside your connection.

 However, it’s good having a VPN on your PC, as it can keep a lot of things at bay, such as prying eyes, or even hackers.